From BR Bullpen

 Genovese began his major league career on April 29, 1950, appearing for the Senators as a pinch hitter for pitcher Ray Scarborough.
 He walked against New York Yankees' pitcher Allie Reynolds in his first career plate appearance.
 In his next game, on May 5th, Genovese pinch hit for pitcher Mickey Harris and grounded out.
 He pinch ran for catcher Al Evans in his third and final game (May 6th), scoring a run when Eddie Yost doubled him home two batters later.

 Later in the 1950 season, he was sent to the Chattanooga Lookouts of the Class AA Southern Association.
 He then played seven more seasons in the minor leagues and retired from playing.
-Genovese also managed the Tigres de México in 1956.
+Genovese also managed the Tigres de México from 1955 to 1958.

 A shortstop in the minors, Genovese played in at least 1,387 games, collecting at least 1,162 hits (of which at least 241 were for extra bases).